Not even Lance Armstrong did this.

 But he’s kept riding.

-Once there, Pat’s been treated by a dedicated team headed by Dr. Stanley Liauw, a radiation oncologist, clinician and researcher.
+Pat’s been treated by a dedicated team headed by Dr. Stanley Liauw, a radiation oncologist, clinician and researcher.

 After the daily treatment, Pat’s biked to the Millennium Bike Center where he is a fixture, showered and changed, and put in work at the advertising agency he owns and runs before getting on the bike and heading for home.